EduardoMartinez68/EduardoMartinez68/README.md

 ### Hi there 👋
+### I'm a programmer.
+I love star wars, video games and geek stuff.
+Here you will find my crazy projects that I do in my free time
 <!--
 **EduardoMartinez68/EduardoMartinez68** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.